MicrosoftDocs/power-platform/power-platform/admin/enable-unified-interface-only.md

 ### Business users in my environment are still using the legacy web client for all or some of the scenarios, and our business is not completely ready to move to Unified Interface.
 How does the Unified Interface Only setting impact my environment after the April 2019 release?

 This setting is preset to Off for your environment, and you are unaffected by the April 2019 release.
-It is recommended that you take advantage of the benefits of Unified Interface early by turning Unified Interface Only mode on.
+It's recommended that you take advantage of the benefits of Unified Interface early by turning Unified Interface Only mode on.

 ### I want to use Unified Interface for all the apps, but still want *Dynamics 365 – custom* to open in the legacy web client.
 Is that possible?